lemarc/reactnd-project-myreads-starter/README.md

 `npm -install`

 ## Usage
+### Starting the App
 After installation run the project with
 `npm -start`
 The react app will open at http://localhost:3000/

+### Search Page
+The API has a limited number of search terms that will return results.
+Check the SEARCH_TERMS.md file for a list of valid search terms.

 ## Contributing